Molecular Basis of Mitochondrial Disease Research Group

 Research Group Head

-Mitochondria are the ‘powerhouses’ of eukaryotic cells, oxidizing sugars and fats to generate energy.
+Mitochondria are the ‘powerhouses’ of eukaryotic cells, oxidising sugars and fats to generate energy.
 Defects in mitochondrial function can cause disease in both children and adults, and commonly affects high-energy demand tissues such as brain, heart, and liver.
 Unfortunately, there are no effective therapies to treat mitochondrial disorders and in many cases the disease is fatal.

 Dr McKenzie’s research aims to define the pathological mechanisms which underlie these diseases by investigating the physical interactions between mitochondrial fatty acid β-oxidation (FAO) and oxidative phosphorylation (OXPHOS) protein complexes.
 His group is determining how disruption of these important interactions contributes to mitochondrial disease pathology by using techniques such as Blue Native-PAGE and in vitro mitochondrial import assays.
 His team is also developing new human models of mitochondrial disease by reprogramming patient fibroblasts into induced pluripotent stem (iPS) cells and novel mouse models using ‘cybrid’ fusion technology.